EJMarkle/atlas-web_front_end/README.md

-Some front end practice at Atlas school
+Some front end practice at Atlas school!